Thanks to the power of the Internet, it has never been easier to make money from home or start a side gig for extra money.

 - Contract Length: Six months.

 - Key Difference: GoGoKid is a newer company in this industry, and some Reddit users report a high percentage of canceled classes or tech problems with the platform.

-- Degree: Teachers must hold at minimum a bachelor’s degree and be TEFL-certified.
+- Degree Required: Teachers must hold at minimum a bachelor’s degree and be TEFL-certified.

 - Class Length: Magic Ears classes are 25 minutes long.

-- Pay: According to Glassdoor, most Magic Ears teachers earn $20 to $22 per hour after bonuses.
-Base pay ranges from $8 to $11 per class, depending on qualifications.
+- Pay: According to Glassdoor, most Magic Ears teachers earn $18 to $25 per hour.
+Base pay ranges up to $26 per hour according to Magic Ears.

 - Work Requirements: Teachers set their own schedules.
 However, Magic Ears recommends booking at least 10 slots per week and working during peak times to increase the likelihood someone books you.

 - Key Difference: Teachers with extensive ESL teaching experience and a degree in education can take advantage of a higher base pay.
 With a higher base pay and bonuses, it’s possible to earn up to $26 per hour.
 However, that’s not the average for Magic Ears teachers.